 - Organizations and/or individuals who have partnered with a non-profit fiscal agent.

 The online applications are hosted by the Central Indiana Community Foundation (CICF) and are open now on the CICF portal are open now.
-The deadline for grant submissions is noon on January 17, 2020.
+The deadline for grant submissions was noon on January 17, 2020.

 Grant Information Sessions